accelerant-dev/comprehensive-rust/src/unsafe-deep-dive/unsafe-deep-dive-draft.md

 ---

-We know that writing code without the guarantees that Rust provides ...
+# Why unsafe

 > “Use-after-free (UAF), integer overflows, and out of bounds (OOB) reads/writes
 > comprise 90% of vulnerabilities with OOB being the most common.”
 >
-> --— **Jeff Vander Stoep and Chong Zang**, Google.
+> &mdash; **Jeff Vander Stoep and Chong Zang**, Google.
 > "[Queue the Hardening Enhancements]"

-... so why is `unsafe` part of the language?
+We know that writing code without the guarantees that Rust provides is dangerous, so why is `unsafe` part of the language?

 [Queue the Hardening Enhancements]: https://security.googleblog.com/2019/05/queue-hardening-enhancements.html

 ---

-# Why unsafe
+# Why unsafe (cont.)

 - Necessity
 - Usefulness